 Wild Turkey has seen its share of changes over the years.
 This isn’t uncommon.
 All distilleries have seen changes.
 Changes in regulation, ownership, leadership, branding, technology, and most importantly, product integrity.
 Some more than others, but for all it’s inevitable – time changes everything (and in business, time moves at the speed of light).

 Wild Turkey Master’s Keep Decades is in my mind, a true “passing of the torch” from Jimmy to Eddie Russell.
 While 2015’s Master’s Keep was the first Wild Turkey release to be solely credited to Eddie, the bourbon itself seems more of an experiment – outlier barrels demonstrating how hyper-aged whiskey can maintain grace under the right conditions.
 Decades, on the other hand, is a unique blend of eras.
-Containing straight bourbons aged from 10 to 20 years, it may be the only Wild Turkey (save for possibly 2012-2013 Rare Breed) composed of whiskey from all three known barrel-entry proofs: 107 (pre-2004), 110 (2004-2006), and 115 (2006-present).
-And so we have Jimmy’s classic 107 entry proof, as well as Jimmy & Eddie’s 110-115 entry proof that gives Russell’s Reserve Single Barrel it’s rich and bold profile.
-The box liner notes give a few additional details:
+Containing straight bourbons aged ten to twenty years, it may be the only Wild Turkey (save for possibly 2012-2013 Rare Breed) composed of whiskey from all three known barrel-entry proofs: 107 (pre-2004), 110 (2004-2006), and 115 (2006-present).
+So, we have Jimmy’s classic 107 entry proof, as well as Jimmy & Eddie’s 110-115 entry proof that gives Russell’s Reserve Single Barrel its rich and bold profile.
+Decades’ box liner notes give a few additional details:

 Barrels for this limited edition were chosen from the center and upper floors of Wild Turkey’s McBrayer Rickhouse.
 This harmonious mingling of liquid results in an extraordinarily enjoyable whiskey with the finesse and deep character of older bourbon anchored by the bold, balanced, and vibrant backbone of younger bourbon.